what the frick?

 Dive head first into the afterlife; demons, magic, wormholes, and more.

-The series has a mature sense of humor to delight people of all ages.
-A special focus is put into nurturing the development of the youth and ensuring a bright and happy future.
+The series has a mature sense of humor to delight people of all sorts, but is best suited for 18+.
+A special focus is put into nurturing the development of young adults and ensuring a bright and happy future.
 Lessons about social situations and etiquette help you believe in yourself and what it means to be you.

-The idea was formed through firsthand experience in the often discarded world of American drug culture.
-What role do we play, as artists, in American culture?
-Like a tribe's shaman, an artist is like your friendly neighborhood medicine man.
-Concerned with what "success" means, 'Illegal Nature' examines the role of illegal substances in modern culture, and how these substances have affected and interacted with contemporary culture throughout history.
+The idea was formed from the often discarded world of American counter-culture.
+What role do we play in American culture?
+Concerned with what "success" means, 'Illegal Nature' examines the rules and roles of contemporary culture, and how it affects and interacts with everyone in a different way.

 The goal is education through an examination of situations that are better to observe than participate in.
 We did it so you don't have to, but by all means, enjoy our strange and melodious journey through the weird and wild Universe seen through our illegal nature :)